lightalkmst/green_curry/README.md

 This library is to provide support for functional programming.
 Though some other libraries exist that expose functional programming in JavaScript, they take a partially object-oriented approach that dilutes a lot of the value of a functional style.
 Though this mixture can be useful, those libraries have not closed the gap caused by some of JavaScript's idiosyncracies.

 I believe that what's held JavaScript back from being adopted as a functional programming language is its lack of a purely functional library.
 Functional programming's rewards are reaped best when currying is available, enabling point-free form to increase the abstractness and modularity of the code.
 One of the strengths of functional programming is that a vast majority of boilerplate is already replaced by higher-order library functions.
+As these functions are all very general, abstract ideas fueled by inversion of control, these could possibly never be outdated.

 Here is an example: